 Valerie Quotes in V for Vendetta

-The V for Vendetta quotes below are all either spoken by Valerie or refer to Valerie .
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vertigo edition of V for Vendetta published in 2005.).
+The V for Vendetta quotes below are all either spoken by Valerie or refer to Valerie.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vertigo edition of V for Vendetta published in 2005.).

 Book 2, Chapter 11 Quotes

 But it was my integrity that was important.
 Is that so selfish?
 It sells for so little, but it’s all we have left in this place.
 It is the very last inch of us, but within that inch we are free.